Class Schedule

 This is a Recertification course.
 All participants must have a current PALS card or a card with an expiration date less than 90 days from the class.

 The PALS Course is for healthcare providers who respond to emergencies in infants and children.
-These include personnel in emergency response, emergency medicine, intensive care, and critical care units, such as physicians, nurses, paramedics, and others who need a PALS course completion card for jobs or other requirements.
+These include personnel in emergency response, emergency medicine, intensive care, and critical care units, such as physicians, nurses, paramedics, and others who need a PALS course completion card for job or other requirements.